 A reporter for CBC News in Vancouver for over 15 years, McCue's work has garnered several RTNDA and Jack Webster Awards.
 He was part of the CBC Aboriginal team’s acclaimed investigation into missing and murdered Indigenous women that has won numerous honours including the Hillman Award for Investigative Journalism and the 2016 Canadian Association of Journalist’s Don McGillivray Award.
 He's also an author: his book The Shoe Boy: A Trapline Memoir recounts a season he spent in a hunting camp with a Cree family in northern Quebec as a teenager.
 Now based in Toronto, his news and current affairs pieces will continue to be featured on CBC's flagship news show, The National.Duncan McCue has been a reporter for CBC News in Vancouver for over 15 years.
 His news and current affairs pieces are featured on CBC's flagship news show, The National.

-He is also an adjunct professor at the UBC School of Journalism, and has taught journalism to indigenous students at First Nations University and Capilano College.
+He's also an adjunct professor at the UBC School of Journalism, and has taught journalism to Indigenous students at First Nations University and Capilano College.

 Before becoming a journalist, Duncan studied English at the University of King's College, then Law at UBC.
 He was called to the bar in British Columbia in 1998.